Legal Process Outsourcing

 Attorney–client privilege and confidentiality

 Concerns about attorney–client privilege and data breaches inhibit lawyers from trusting a service provider.
 Do your research and background checks to ensure that the company has a track record of safeguarding confidential information.
-Also, check how communications between counsel and the LPO provider fall within the attorney–client privilege.
+Also, check how communications between counsel and the legal process outsourcing providers fall within the attorney–client privilege.

 Local laws may have stringent privacy policies and data protection laws, and the service provider and the purchaser are bound to share legal obligations.
 To avoid penalties, it’s recommended that law firms analyse a country’s local and international laws before choosing an offshore service provider.